 Try these techniques in the recommended databases below - if the data is there, you'll probably find it.
 These are just a few suggested techniques that can be applied to any of the suggested databases.
 You may have to try other options as well, so be prepared to do some creative searching.

-Simmons Insights is the main database to use when searching for demographic and consumer information for this class.
+MRI-Simmons Catalyst is the main database to use when searching for consumer demographics information for this class.

-UW-Madison has several useful tutorials on how to use Simmons Insights:
+UW-Madison has several useful tutorials on how to use Simmons Insights (predecessor to MRI-Simmons Catalyst):